Camping Near Don Carter State Park

 What are the camping fees in Don Carter State Park?

-At Don Carter State Park, camping fees vary by site type and season.
-Standard campsites with water and electrical hookups typically range from $32-38 per night, while premium lakefront sites cost $35-42 per night.
-These rates are comparable to other popular destinations like Tugaloo State Park and Fort Yargo State Park, making it an excellent value for camping in Georgia.
+Don Carter State Park offers competitive camping rates that vary by site type and season.
+Standard campsites with water and electric hookups typically range from $32-35 per night, while premium lakefront sites can cost $35-40 per night.
+These rates are in line with other popular destinations in Georgia, such as Unicoi State Park and Vogel State Park.